cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

 ## Custom build hook function code configuration

-In the script module defined by the hooks field in the entry configuration, hook functionss can be written that build the life cycle.
+In the script module defined by the hooks field in the entry configuration, hook functions can be written that build the life cycle.
 In different hook functions, the data received will be different.
 All hook functions run in the build process, and the engine method can be used directly in the build process.
-If you need to use `Editor`, adding the code `import * as Editor from'editor';` manually is required.
+If you need to use `Editor`, adding the code `import * as Editor from 'editor';` to manually require.

 The relationship between the public hook function and the life cycle of the build can be seen in the following figure: